JongKI-PARK/OSTEPprac/CHAP05/README.md

 3. After pipe() two file descriptors are returned.
 Because of 2 and 3, for IPC (Inter Process Communication), pipe() should be called before fork().

-4. Wait system call is made for parant process waiting for child process to be terminated.
-So when child process uses wait() it returns -1